 Stage 4: Reviewing Post-Production Results

 During post-production, CGI professionals add minor final touches to the virtual interiors of houses.
 They do some color correction and adjust brightness and contrast in 3D renders.
 Normally, there are no significant changes introduced at this point.
 The most important thing here is to tweak the images to absolute perfection so that the client is completely satisfied with the final look.
 Because after that, all the pictures will be converted to a different format, required for virtual tours of houses.
-And it’s quite difficult to edit the result after that.
+It’s quite difficult to edit the result after that.
+Moreover, chaning design at this point may affect the price of the virtual tour.

 Stage 5: Having the 3D Tour Assembled